nazim-asif/System-Design-Study/ConcurrencyControlInDistributedTransactions.md

 ### Types of Concurrency Control Mechanisms

+#### Pessimistic Concurrency Control (PCC):
-1. Pessimistic Concurrency Control (PCC):Pessimistic Concurrency Control (PCC) is a type of concurrency control mechanism that assumes conflicts between transactions are likely to occur and thus prevents these conflicts by locking resources before they are accessed.
+Pessimistic Concurrency Control (PCC) is a type of concurrency control mechanism that assumes conflicts between transactions are likely to occur and thus prevents these conflicts by locking resources before they are accessed.
 PCC ensures data integrity and consistency by preventing other transactions from accessing data that is currently being processed.

 #### . . . .
 Operations